cfsimplicity/spreadsheet-cfml/README.md

 The following example assumes the file containing the script is in the same directory as the folder containing the spreadsheet library files, i.e.:

 - root/
-  - spreadsheetLibrary/
+  - spreadsheetCFML/
     - Spreadsheet.cfc
     - etc.
   - script.cfm
 ```
 <cfscript>
-spreadsheet = New spreadsheetLibrary.Spreadsheet();
+spreadsheet = New spreadsheetCFML.Spreadsheet();
 data = QueryNew( "First,Last", "VarChar, VarChar", [ [ "Susi", "Sorglos" ], [ "Frumpo", "McNugget" ] ] );
 workbook = spreadsheet.new();
 spreadsheet.addRows( workbook, data );